 TRUE or FALSE

-As the albumin level drops in liver disease, there is insufficient oncotic pressure to hold fluids within cells.
-Fluid moves into the interstitial spaces, causing generalized edema.
-The collection of fluid in the abdominal cavity, or ascites, may make it extremely difficult for the patient to breathe in a reclining position.
-A paracentesis or abdominal "tap" may be done to relieve pressure on the diaphragm.
+When the plasma albumin level falls due to liver disease the colloid osmotic pressure of the blood is also reduced.
+Albumin produces the largest fraction of colloid osmotic pressure.
+Insufficient albumin allows fluid to move across vessel walls and into the interstitial spaces, causing generalized edema.
+The collection of fluid in the abdominal cavity (ascites) may make it extremely difficult for the patient to breathe in a reclining position.
+A paracentesis or abdominal "tap" may be done to remove fluid and relieve pressure on the diaphragm.
 A disadvantage of a parencentesis is that proteins are lost when the peritoneal fluid is drained.
 Diuretics and fluid and sodium restriction may be used to help treat edema.

 The exact amounts of albumin and each type of globulin are measured through a process called serum protein electrophoresis.
 This test separates the major proteins in the serum in an electric field to determine the relative concentration of each.
 Serum protein electrophoresis is a useful test for patients with liver disease because it provides several diagnostic clues.
 The Albumin/Globulin or A/G ratio describes the relationship between albumin and globulins.
 The normal ratio is 1.0 or greater.
 For example, a patient's albumin is 3.5 and the globulin is 2.5, the ratio is 1.4 Although the A/G ratio may still be used, serum protein electrophoresis is now used to compare the amount of albumin with globulin.